slint-ui/slint/docs/language/src/builtins/builtin_elements.md

 -   **`image-fit`** (_in_ _enum_ [`ImageFit`](builtin_enums.md#imagefit)): Specifies how the source image shall be fit into the image element.
 When the `Image` element is part of a layout, the default value for **`image-fit`** is `contain`.
 Otherwise it is `fill`.
 -   **`image-rendering`** (_in_ _enum_ [`ImageRendering`](builtin_enums.md#imagerendering)): Specifies how the source image will be scaled.
 The default value is `smooth`.
 -   **`rotation-angle`** (_in_ _angle_), **`rotation-origin-x`** (_in_ _length_), **`rotation-origin-y`** (_in_ _length_):
-    Rotate the image by the given angle around the specified origin point.
+    Rotates the image by the given angle around the specified origin point.
 The default origin point is the center of the element.
-    When these properties are present, the Image cannot have any children elements.
+    When these properties are present, the `Image` cannot have children.
 -   **`source`** (_in_ _image_): The image to load.
-In order to reference image, one uses the `@image-url("...")` macro which loads the file relative to the directory containing the .slint file.
+Use the `@image-url("...")` macro to specify the location of the image.
 -   **`source-clip-x`**, **`source-clip-y`**, **`source-clip-width`**, **`source-clip-height`** (_in_ _int_): Properties in source image coordinates that define the region of the source image that is rendered.
 By default the entire source image is visible:
     | Property | Default Binding |